Brad Smith (soccer, born 1994): Seattle Sounders FC

 On 8 August 2018, Smith was loaned to Seattle Sounders FC in Major League Soccer.
 Smith quickly became popular with Sounders supporters for his ability to get forward and combine with teammates, tallying 7 assists in 31 regular-season appearances.

 Smith was initially loaned to the Sounders for the duration of a year, with a return to Bournemouth set on 31 July 2019.
 However, the Sounders and Bournemouth agreed to extend the loan until the end of the 2019 MLS season.
 Smith started each game during the team's run in the 2019 MLS Cup Playoffs, helping the Sounders reach their third MLS Cup Final in four years.
 On 10 November 2019, Smith started in the 2019 MLS Cup Final, which the Sounders would win.
 Smith became the first Australian footballer to lift the MLS Cup trophy.

 Cardiff City

 On 30 January 2020, Smith joined Championship side Cardiff City on loan for the remainder of the 2019–20 season.

 Return to Seattle Sounders FC

 On 17 September 2020, Smith returned to Seattle Sounders FC in Major League Soccer, this time on a permanent basis.

 D.C.
 United

 On 27 January 2022, Smith was traded to D.C.
 United in exchange for $750,000 of General Allocation Money.
 Following the 2022 season, his contract option was declined by D.C.
 United.

 Houston Dynamo

 On 6 January 2023, Smith joined Major League Soccer side Houston Dynamo as a free agent, helping the club to win the 2023 U.S. Open Cup in his first season.
 On 7 November 2024, his contract option was declined by Houston following their 2024 season.

 FC Cincinnati

 On 14 March 2025, Smith signed with FC Cincinnati through 2025 with an option for 2026.
+On 26 November, the team announced that they had declined Smith's contract option.